EchoLeague/Echo-League-Rules/TIEBREAKERS AND SEEDING.md

 ========================================

-1. Each division has a general tie-breaker pool of teams from their division.
+1. Each division has a general tie-breaker pool of teams from their division and region.
 This pool is formed when teams are sent there to find a playoff opponent by one of the scenarios.

-2. Teams from Division A, B, and C cannot be matched against teams from another division letter (e.g. division B teams cannot play division C teams).

-3. Teams from the SEA division can only be matched with other teams from the SEA division and cannot play a team from the US or EU division.

-4. Teams from the US division will be assigned a random number.
-The team with the lowest random number in the US division will play the team with the second lowest random number in the US division, the team with the third lowest random number in the US division will play the team with the fourth lowest random number in the US division, and so on as long as there is another opponent in the US division available.
-This process is repeated for the EU division and the SEA division.
-If there are an odd number of teams in the US or EU divisions then teams should refer to section 5.
-Section 6 and Section 7 can override this rule.
+2. Teams from each division will be assigned a random number.
+The team with the lowest random number in each division will play the team with the second lowest random number in the division, the team with the third lowest random number in the division will play the team with the fourth lowest random number in the division, and so on as long as there is another opponent in the division available.
+Any remaining teams without an opponent will receive a bye.

-5. If it is the case that there are an odd number of teams in both the US and EU divisions in the pool, then the highest number team in US and EU will play a BO1 against each other with the server set to U.S. East.
-If there are an odd number of teams in the U.S. but an even number of teams in the EU division then the U.S. team with the highest number will get a bye.
-If there are an odd number of EU teams but an even number of U.S. teams then the EU team with the highest number will get a bye.

-6. In case Scenario 8 section 9 occurs in exactly one group then the winner of GAME B will be assigned random number 0.
+3. In case Scenario 8 section 9 occurs in exactly one group then the winner of GAME B will be assigned random number 0.
 If there are only two teams that enter the pool (the fifth team from scenario 8 and the winner of GAME B) then both pool games will end in a bye.